Improving SDSS cosmological constraints through $\beta$-skeleton weighted correlation functions: Methodology

 Here, $WW$ denotes the weighted count of galaxy-galaxy pairs, $WR$ corresponds to galaxy-random pairs, and $RR$ represents random-random pairs.
 These pairs are determined within a distance defined by $s \pm \Delta s$ and $\mu \pm \Delta \mu$, where $s$ represents the distance between pairs, and $\mu$ is defined as $\cos(\theta)$.
 Here, $\theta$ is the angle between the line of sight (LOS) direction and the line connecting the pair.

-The random sample comprises 10 times the number of objects compared to the CMASS galaxies, and each PATCHY simulation for covariance estimation includes 20 times the number of objects than CMASS.
-Based on our testing, results converge with a random sample containing about 10 times more objects than CMASS, and the weights for the random samples are consistently set to unity.
+The random sample comprises 10 times the number of objects compared to the CMASS-NGC galaxies, and each PATCHY simulation for covariance estimation includes 20 times the number of objects than CMASS-NGC.
+Based on our testing, results converge with a random sample containing about 10 times more objects than CMASS-NGC, and the weights for the random samples are consistently set to unity.